forkkit/supertokens-node-mysql-ref-jwt/README.md

   PRIMARY KEY(session_handle_hash_1)
 );
 ```
-You can call these tables whatever you want, but be sure to send those to the library via the config params [(see below)](https://github.com/supertokens/auth-node-mysql-ref-jwt#config).
+You can call these tables whatever you want, but be sure to send those to the library via the config params [(see below)](https://github.com/supertokens/supertokens-node-mysql-ref-jwt#config).

 ## Accompanying library
 As of now, this library will only work if your frontend is a website.
-To use this library, you will need to use the [auth-website](https://github.com/supertokens/auth-website) in your frontend code.
+To use this library, you will need to use the [supertokens-website](https://github.com/supertokens/supertokens-website) in your frontend code.
 This library is a drop-in replacement for your axios/ajax calls on the frontend.

-Together this library and the auth-website library take into account all the failures and race conditions that can possibly occur when implementing session management.
+Together this library and the supertokens-website library take into account all the failures and race conditions that can possibly occur when implementing session management.

 ## Usage